aweary/blog/content/blog/error-driven-development-react/index.md

 </div>
 </div> -->

-At first blush this might seem like a fine idea; the more granular your error boundaries are the less impact a failure has on the application as a whole.
-Fault tolerance!
+At first blush this might seem like a fine idea; the more granular your error boundaries are the less impact a single failure has on the application as a whole.
+That sounds like fault tolerance!
 The problem with this is that **minimizing the effect of an error isn't the same as being fault tolerant**.

-Let's pretend something in the `CreditCardInput` component broke.
+Pretend something in the `CreditCardInput` component broke.

 ```jsx{5-8}
 <form>